MichelMoriniaux/cv/README.md

 # Work Experience
 ## [Criteo](http://www.criteo.com "Criteo's Homepage"), AdTech global leader in retargeting solutions, 2014 to present
-2.5B revenue, 2.7K employees, 8 datacenters around the world 2MW minimum footprint, Global nx100G WAN
+2.5B revenue, 2.7K employees, 8 datacenters around the world 2MW minimum footprint, Global nx100G WAN, 5M QPS
 ### The US adventure, Applying my talents to a larger scope, 2017 to present
 I built a project to move to our US office to create a set of teams that leverage the talent pool of the Valley and be as close as possible to where innovation is happening.
-Over the past 3 years I've built 3 teams from scratch two of which where totally outside of my comfort zone and areas of expertise.
+Over the past 3 years I've built and managed 3 teams from scratch two of which were totally outside of my comfort zone and areas of expertise.
+I've groomed managers to lead these teams and they all report to me
+* a PRE team (4): PRE stands for Product Reliability Engineering, it consists in bringing the SRE method to Product Engineering.
+PREs sit with the product developers and clear all non-business-logic dependencies by integrating or coding the necessary connectors, they are responsible for the reliability of the product and are the first line of support when things go wrong.
-* A DBA team (3): The primary need of the Palo Alto office was to have a set of resident DataBase Administrators to help them with our SQL stack, I worked with our Paris HQ DBA teams to recruit local talent and managed to secure an experienced internal mobility to lead the team.
+* A DBA team (3): The Palo Alto office needed to have a set of resident DataBase Administrators to help them with our SQL stack, I worked with our Paris HQ DBA teams to recruit local talent and managed to secure an experienced internal mobility to lead the team.
 * An integrated infrastructure team (4): the whole point of being in the Valley was to innovate.
 In that regard I applied the SRE method to datacenter infrastructure, I didn't want a DC tech, a network guru and a systems ninja, I wanted to build a team of multidisciplinary experts that would streamline the way we build-out capacity while bringing-in the latest and best practices. we delivered the following projects:
   * Procedural datacenter layouts: where historically we were planning out floorplans by hand we now had a set of scripts to layout everything in 3D
   * Overhauled the order tracking process by moving the system from MS Excel to a web based system developed by my team